 - The 7 Day Spot Reduction Solution – This manual allegedly offers you a spot fat loss blueprint.
 Not very convincing, as there is not such a thing as spot reduction.
-The authors claim that these spot reduction techniques are scientifically proven, but fails to provide references for them.
+The authors claim that these spot reduction techniques are scientifically proven, but fail to provide references for them.

 - The 7 Day Xtreme Fat Flush – Again, another 7-day blueprint, this time for a detox.
-Allegedly, an all-natural food solution to help you purify your body, reducing inflammation and cleansing your liver.
+Allegedly, an all-natural food solution to help you purify your body, reducing inflammation, and cleansing your liver.
 The purpose of this detox blueprint is to flush out the “trapped” fat cells.

 The Bottom Line

 The Xtreme Fat Loss program is a well-structured plan for quick but safe fat loss structured in short cycles that prevent the onset of slow metabolism.

 Instead, it is designed to keep your metabolism high with a clever strategy of calorie depletion, calorie loading, and workouts.